milos85vasic/Apache-Factory/README.md

 ```

 We created 2 services: www.fundamental-kotlin.local and www.fundamental-kotlin2.local.
 We also created 2 users for password
 protecting directories: pp1 and pp2.
-Each has list of directories (and) services defined to password protect.
+Each has a list of directories (and) services defined to password protect.